bravethea/Timok_features_variation/README.md

 The quantitative data used in the analyses is in the folder `data/`

-The scripts used to extract data from the corpus, the output of the scripts and the corpus files are in the folder `scripts_corpus_output/`
+The scripts used to extract data from the corpus, the output of the corpus files and the scripts are stored in the folder `scripts_corpus_output/`